Skip to content

 what it captures

-• mcp tool calls forwarded from cursor's internal mcp layer (pre and post phases). args are redacted client-side via lib/redact for obvious credentials; the receiver applies the full removal catalog server-side.
+• mcp tool calls forwarded from the host editor's internal mcp layer (pre and post phases). args are redacted client-side via lib/redact for obvious credentials; the receiver applies the full removal catalog server-side.

 • status bar widget bottom-right showing current session savings. click opens the configured dashboard.